crystal-lang/crystal-book/syntax_and_semantics/annotations.md

 # Annotations

 Some types and methods can be annotated with built-in and user-defined annotations.
+The built-in annotations include:

 ## Link